-Meet Dr. Alisa Drapeaux.
-Dr. Drapeaux is currently the Director of Health Sciences Experiential Education and Assistant Professor of Health Sciences in the Health Sciences major at Drake.
+Dr. Drapeaux is also the Director of Health Sciences Experiential Education and co-chair of Drake's Pre-Med Committee.
 Prior to becoming a professor, Dr. Drapeaux practiced as both a licensed athletic trainer and a licensed physical therapist for many years.
 Her experience in athletic training allowed her to see her role as a physical therapist in a different way and provide her patients with the care they needed to get back in the game!

 As an athletic trainer, I was able to assist with the evaluation and rehabilitation of athletes-on and off the field.
 As I became a licensed physical therapist, I was able to expand my knowledge in differential diagnosis, evaluation/treatment, neuroscience, and manual medicine.
 As an ATC and PT, I was able to use several “tools” to assist with patient care including preventative care, taping/splinting, return to play, and emergency care.